 So to those of you who claim that vaccines kill – well I have evidence in a cohort study that vaccines save lives.
 How about that?

-- Of those 76 deaths, 17 lacked medical records (so the cause of death was indeterminate), 33 were attributed to external causes (homicide, suicide, and accidents), 26 were attributed to non-external causes.
+- Of those 76 deaths, 17 lacked medical records (so the cause of death was indeterminate), 33 were attributed to external causes (homicide, suicide, and accidents), and 26 were attributed to non-external causes.
 Only three warranted further examination as to causality – of those one was found to not be related, and the other two lacked evidence to establish causality.

 - The overall risk of death post-vaccination is lower than the general population.